Skip to content

 The AIIIH Kolkata and the West Bengal State Pollution Control Board run hair arsenic on epidemiological cohorts in Murshidabad, Nadia, Malda and 24 Parganas where tubewell water carries 50 to 500 ppb arsenic against the Indian Standard of 10 ppb.
 Segmental hair arsenic distinguishes a steady environmental exposure (flat profile at 0.5 to 2 ppm across all segments) from any superimposed acute event.
 The same technique is used in deliberate-poisoning casework where a defence of accidental environmental exposure is raised, with the flat versus peaked segmental profile being the discriminator.

 The standard defence points are passive contamination (especially for cannabis, methamphetamine and crack cocaine), hair colour bias inflating concentrations in dark-haired subjects, cosmetic treatment unaccounted for, chain-of-custody irregularities between the scalp and the lab, and the failure of the laboratory to disclose decontamination wash data alongside the internal result.
-A well-prepared toxicologist anticipates all five points and addresses them in the report and in oral testimony.
-A poorly prepared one loses the case on the first two.
+A well-prepared toxicologist addresses all five points in the report and in oral testimony.